Linked Objects

 </inducement>

 The specific options cannot be (now) set via GUI.
-However, they can be specified in bulk actions, synchronization reactions, or anywhere where model API is called from Java or groovy code.
-In the near future we implement support also for REST calls.
+However, they can be specified in actions, synchronization reactions, or anywhere where the model API is called from a Java or Groovy code.
+In the future we will also implement support for REST calls.

 TODO

-Authorizations should be checked somehow when processing execution options.
+Authorizations should be checked when processing execution options.
 Currently they are not.

-An example of setting the options within synchronization reaction:
+Example of setting the options within a synchronization reaction:

 <reaction>